mstewartgallus/mstewartgallus.github.io/src/_posts/poem/2022-10-18-the-slow-rot.md

 {% poem %}
 The slow rot
 lived or died, it's hard to tell
-And fires lost away&thinsp;—&thinsp;down to hell
+And fires lost away&thinsp;---&thinsp;down to hell
-And as wind trow to take&thinsp;—&thinsp;hero's hearth To slimy lair&thinsp;—&thinsp;past danger's berth
+And as wind trow to take&thinsp;---&thinsp;hero's hearth To slimy lair&thinsp;---&thinsp;past danger's berth
 {% endpoem %}

 {% poem %}